podium-lib/context/README.md

 # Podium Context

+Module to generate the context which is passed on requests from a Podium Layout server to a Podium Podlet server.

 [![Build Status](https://travis-ci.org/podium-lib/context.svg?branch=master)](https://travis-ci.org/podium-lib/context)
 [![Greenkeeper badge](https://badges.greenkeeper.io/podium-lib/context.svg)](https://greenkeeper.io/)
 [![Known Vulnerabilities](https://snyk.io/test/github/podium-lib/context/badge.svg)](https://snyk.io/test/github/podium-lib/context)

-Module to generate, serialize and de-serialize a Podium Context.
+This module is intended for internall use in Podium and not a module an end user would use directly.

 ## Installation